History of the Torrance Boy's Club

 (B) To make available to all community organisations of the village of Torrance the full facilities owned at present and developed for the future by Torrance Boys’ Club

 The proposal to sell the less usable portion of the property, west of the clubhouse site, for a housing development was not given outline planning permission at that time, but a further submission with amended proposals was hoped to be successful.

 These plans were never realised and the club eventually ceased to function.

 The clubhouse had a chequered history with repeated acts of vandalism and the plans for a new one never came to fruition.
-Interest in the club waned although football matches continued into the early 1990's, when it stopped altogether.
-The club discontinued and it was not until 2001 that, following 3 public meetings called by two sucessive councillors, a committee was elected in response to villagers concerns at the lack of decent community facilities.
+Interest in the club waned although football matches continued into the early 1990's when it stopped altogether.
+The club disbanded and it was not until 2001 that, following 3 public meetings called by two successive councillors, a committee was elected in response to villagers concerns at the lack of decent community facilities.
+In 2003 the one remaining trustee of the former Boys Club was traced and he assisted the group by convening a Special General Meeting of the Boys Club.
+At this, as acting chairperson, he formally resigned, and a new committee was elected.
 The remit of the committee was to develop proposals for new facilities on the former Boys Club land.
-The elected group operated the accounts under the name of the Boy's Club, but did not hold the title Deeds.
+The elected group initially operated the accounts under the name of the Boy's Club.

 The committee updated and revised the constitution to reflect the intentions of the former Boys Club committee to allow the wider community to use any future building on Woodmill Park The name was also formally changed to Torrance Community Initiative.
 Charitable status was obtained shortly after.